robrwo/perl-Dist-Zilla-Plugin-Test-MixedScripts/README.md

 # RECENT CHANGES

-Changes for version v0.1.5(2025-08-01T15:36:35+01:00)
+Changes for version v0.1.6 (2025-08-03)

-- Documentation
-    - Added overlooked credit to Changes.
-    - README is generated using Dist::Zilla::Plugin::UsefulReadmme.
-    - Added a SYNOPSIS.
 - Toolchain
-    - Fixed Dist::Zilla configuration. (@haarg)
+    - Undid some changes to Dist::Zilla configuration.

 See the `Changes` file for more details.